GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (62) .md

 **At Higher Tiers**: Each tier beyond its minimum can either increase the range of the sphere's journey by 25 yards.

 **Critical Failure**: The sphere doesn't stablize as it forms, causing it to detonate in your grasp.
 The attacks from the spell gain a bonus against you equal to the spell's tier.
 Additionally, anything within range must succeed a DV 18 [Prcp] or [Rflx] save or be blinded for a number of minutes equal to the points of failure.
 You are instead blinded for a number of hours equal to the points of failure.
 Even if you succeed your save, you will be blind for a number of minutes equal to the spell's tier.

+#### Sunshower

+**Minimum Tier**: 2

+**Casting Time**: 15 actions

+**Effect**: You cause an unnatural form of rain to occur.
+It is just heavy enough to soak things and put out non-magical fires, but not enough to create any particular kind of storm or cloud.
+The area affected by stretch out up to a mile from the caster, or be as fine as a 1 yard circle adjacent to them.
+The water disappears almost as quickly as it appears, lasting a minute per spell tier.
+Attempts at collecting this water can only yield a single serving per spell tier.
+In addition, counterspell checks made within the area of this rain suffer a penalty equal to this spell's tier.
+Cannot be cast at night.

+**At Higher Tiers**: These benefits are noted above.

+**Critical Failure**: You receive 1d4 points of spell sickness as things don't quite seem right.
+This die is icreased by one step for each tier beyond minimum it was cast, if applicable.

 #### Swift Bolt